mangdangroboticsclub/mini_pupper_ros/README.md

 Before installation, you need to install the BSP(board support package) repo for your [Mini Pupper 2](https://github.com/mangdangroboticsclub/mini_pupper_2_bsp) or [Mini Pupper](https://github.com/mangdangroboticsclub/mini_pupper_bsp.git).

-After installing the driver software, install ROS 2 Humble is required.
+After installing the driver software, install ROS 2 Humble is required, if the installation is unsuccessful, repeat the steps to install the package again.

 ```sh
 cd ~